PhotoboothProject/photobooth/faq/faq.md

   - Key code which triggers a collage: **define**

   **HARDWARE BUTTON section**:
-  - Enable Hardware Buttons: **on**
+  - Enable HID-Device Buttons: **on**
-  - Use GPIO for remotebuzzer: **off**
+  - __Optional:__ Use GPIO for remotebuzzer: **off**

 Special Notes:

 - **Important: For WLAN connected screens you must make sure to set the IP address of the Photobooth web server in the admin settings - section "General"**.
 The loopback IP (127.0.0.1) does not work, it has to be the exact IP address of the Photobooth web server, to which the remote display connects to.
+- Can be combined with GPIO connected Hardware Button and Rotary Encoder!
+- Having trouble?
   - Switch Photobooth to DEV mode. (admin screen -> expert view -> general section)
   - Reload the Photobooth homepage
   - Check the browser developer console for error logs
-- Check the server logs for errors (file `data/tmp/remotebuzzer_server.log`)
+  - Check the server logs for errors at the Debug panel: [http://localhost/admin/debugpanel.php](http://localhost/admin/debugpanel.php)
-- GPIO connected Hardware Button and Rotary Encoder don't work!

 #### Remotebuzzer Hardware Button feature using GPIO connected hardware (Raspberry Pi only)
 The **Hardware Button** feature enables to control Photobooth through hardware buttons connected to Raspberry GPIO pins.
 This works for directly connected screens and as well for WLAN connected screen (i.e. iPad).
 Configuration takes place in the admin settings - Hardware Button section.